 Pomodoro Ricotta Baked Ziti

 Looking for a delicious weeknight meal that will make your family happy?
-Try my pomodoro ricotta baked ziti.
+Try my pomodoro ricotta baked ziti recipe.
 It’s loaded with flavor, easy to make, and incredibly delicious.
-Perfect for those nights when you just want to throw everything in one dish and bake it to perfection!
+Perfect for those nights when you just want to throw everything in one dish and bake it to perfection.
+This baked ziti recipe will be on repeat in no time.

-This recipe is comfort food at its finest!
+This baked ziti recipe is comfort food at its finest.
 If you want to add a little protein, try some roasted chicken or my breaded chicken cutlets.
 Tight on time?
 Simply bake some frozen breaded chicken tenders instead.
 Slice the chicken and enjoy it with the baked ziti.
-I always use Delallo Foods pasta, and love the taste and texture.
+I always use Delallo Foods pasta.
+It has the and best taste and texture.

 Pomodoro and Ricotta Baked Ziti